Skip to main content

 Jobs supported

-The Armadale Line will be extended approximately 8km south to a new ground-level station in Byford, supporting one of the fastest growing areas in Australia.
+The Armadale Line is being extended approximately 8km south to a new ground-level station in Byford, supporting one of the fastest growing areas in Australia.

 The project will kick-start development opportunities in the Armadale and Byford town centres, providing new and safe connections around the stations.